For detailed information about your own medication you should read the leaflet that comes inside the medicine packet.

 Apart from the five main classes of medicines listed above, sometimes other medicines are used to lower blood pressure.
 For example:

 Methyldopa or alpha-blockers are sometimes used if there are problems with the more commonly used medicines.
-Doxazosin is an alpha-blocker commonly added when blood pressure is high despite being on other medicines.
+Doxazosin is an alpha-blocker commonly added when blood pressure is high despite the treated person being on other medicines.

 Spironolactone is another stronger 'water' tablet (diuretic) sometimes used as an add-on option for blood pressure which is difficult to control.
 Spironolactone is not usually given alongside ACE inhibitors or ARBs because the combination can cause potassium levels in the body to become dangerously high.
 Regular blood tests to check for this are needed if you are on this medication or medicine combination.